Watershed Fund Capacity Support

 The purpose of these dollars is to fill critical capacity funding gaps of our Partners.
-Activities funded will allow watershed organizations to measurably improve their internal operations and external community-based conservation efforts, through targeted efforts in the realms of Organizational Development, Coordination, Communications, and Outreach.
-Projects must be directly related to community-led solutions and engagement.
-Priority will be given to proposals that demonstrate a “meaningful step” in organizational capacity, sustainability, or scaling up of watershed efforts.
-This money cannot be used for on-the-ground monitoring or restoration projects.
+Activities funded will allow watershed organizations to measurably improve their internal operations and external community-based conservation efforts, through targeted efforts in organizational development and sustainability, coordination, planning, communications, and outreach.
+Projects must be directly related to community-led solutions and engagement using the Watershed Approach to conservation.

 Who Qualifies for Support?